SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.es.md

   {{< code-panel language="javascript" >}}
 // Todavía no tenemos una muestra de código en JavaScript - ayúdanos y genera un PR (pull request)
   {{< / code-panel >}}
+  {{< code-panel language="kotlin" >}}
+// The Unicorn is a top-level Object--it has attributes, which are set here.
+// This only stores the values; it does not fill out any web forms or interact
+// with the browser in any way. val sparkles = Unicorn("Sparkles", UnicornColors.PURPLE, UnicornAccessories.SUNGLASSES, UnicornAdornments.STAR_TATTOOS)

+// Since we are already "on" the account page, we have to use it to get to the
+// actual place where you configure unicorns.
+Calling the "Add Unicorn" method
+// takes us there.
+val addUnicornPage = accountPage.addUnicorn()

+// Now that we're on the AddUnicornPage, we will pass the "sparkles" object to
+// its createUnicorn() method.
+This method will take Sparkles' attributes,
+// fill out the form, and click submit. unicornConfirmationPage = addUnicornPage.createUnicorn(sparkles)

+  {{< / code-panel >}}
 {{< / code-tab >}}

 Ahora que ha configurado su unicornio, debe continuar al paso 3: asegurarse de que realmente funcionó.